robch/book-of-ai/docs/chapter-5-sample-overview-openai-chat-streaming-with-data-cs.md

 - navigation
 - toc
 ---
-# OpenAI Chat Completions with Data Streaming in C\#
+# OpenAI Chat with Data Streaming in C\#

 --8<-- "docs/warning-ai-generated.md"

-This sample demonstrates how to use the OpenAI Chat Completions API incorporating data streaming from Azure AI Search in a C# console application.
+This sample demonstrates how to use the OpenAI Chat API incorporating data streaming from Azure AI Search in a C# console application.

 [:material-file-code: Program.cs](./samples/openai-chat-streaming-with-data-cs/Program.cs)
 [:material-file-code: OpenAIChatCompletionsWithDataStreamingClass.cs](./samples/openai-chat-streaming-with-data-cs/OpenAIChatCompletionsWithDataStreamingClass.cs)